-Use wedged spacers to maintain minimum expansion gap between the flooring and the walls.
-Place spacers adjacent to each plank joint, and at the beginning and end of each row.
+Use spacers to maintain the recommended expansion gap between the flooring and the walls.
+Place spacers adjacent to each plank joint and at the beginning and end of each row.
+This will lock-in assembled panels and prevent shifting during installation.